olexale/bdd_widget_test/README.md

 Feature: ...
 ```

+### Any video tutorials on this?

+Sure, you may find a [BDD in Flutter playlist](https://www.youtube.com/playlist?list=PLjaSBcAZ8TqFx51f30aRi_A2szelttOpq) on youtube with the basic showcase.

 ## Contributing

 If you find a bug or would like to request a new feature, just [open an issue](https://github.com/olexale/bdd_widget_test/issues/new).
 Your contributions are always welcome!